xoh/node-red-contrib-reboot-persistent-fsm/README.md

 Triggers that are not valid for the current state can either be ignored or cause an error to be throw that can be caught by a Catch node.

-The node will always start in the first state on the state list and will emit a message with the initial state if the state output is set to a message property.
+The node will always start in the first state on the state list (unless "Persist on re-deploy" is enabled) and will (optionally) emit a message with the initial (or saved) state if the state output is set to a message property.

 Global and flow context properties can be used as trigger inputs but state transitions will only occur when the node receives a message.